Phalloplasty Surgery

-Our surgical team includes microsurgeons and we perform “free flap” Phalloplasty.
-Free flaps, such as the RFF, ALT and MLD require meticulous dissection of arteries, veins, and nerves.
-Subsequently, after transferring the flap to where the phallus resides, the microscope is used to connect the small blood vessels and sensory nerves to the transferred flap.
-Like Metoidioplasty, urethral lengthening, scrotoplasty and vaginectomy can be performed at the same time.
+Our surgical team includes microsurgeons, and we perform “free flap” Phalloplasty.
+Free flaps, such as the RFF, ALT, and MLD, require meticulous dissection of arteries, veins, and nerves.
+Subsequently, after transferring the flap to the site of the phallus, the microscope is used to connect the small blood vessels and sensory nerves to the transferred flap.
+Like Metoidioplasty, urethral lengtheningscrotoplasty, and vaginectomy can be performed at the same time.

 Donor Sites

-Choosing the donor site for Phalloplasty can be a daunting task.
+Choosing the donor site for Phalloplasty can be daunting.
 This decision should be made in conjunction with your surgeon based on your surgical goals and body type.

 Radial Forearm Phalloplasty